Dunleer: History

 The town has ties to the early sixth century Christian monastery of Lann Léire which was founded by brothers St. Furudran and St. Baothan.
 The monastery, which was located approximately where today Dunleer's Church of Ireland church is now located, suffered numerous attacks over its history and was finally burned to the ground in 1148.
 After a period of ruin, the Norman family of De Audley settled the area about thirty years later.

 In 1513, John Barnewall was knighted and received large grants of land in the Dunleer area, including the manor of Dunleer.
 It is possible that it was at this time that the settlement became known as "Dún" Leire.
 While it is not determined when the name changed from "Lann Léire" to "Dún Léire", there is a reference to "the ville of Dún Leire" in records dating from 1227.
 The town was raised to the status of a "manor" at this time.
 Dunleer was subsequently granted a Market Town Charter in 1252, with the right to hold a Fair and Markets at various times.

 Dunleer is the principal town in the former Barony of Ferrard, and was granted an enhanced charter by King Charles II in 1671 to hold markets and fairs.
 This was followed by a Royal Charter in 1678 establishing Dunleer as a municipal corporation (town borough council).
 The corporation had 12 members (burgesses), and annually elected a mayor, known as "sovereign" of the borough.
 It was the very last borough to be established in Ireland.

-Dunleer, at one time, also elected two members of parliament to the old Irish House of Commons, which was abolished by the Act of Union in 1801.
+The constituency of Dunleer, at one time, also elected two members of parliament to the old Irish House of Commons, which was abolished by the Act of Union in 1801.
 After the Act of Union between the English and Irish House of Commons, there was very little business for the corporation to do.
 It last convened in 1811.

 In 2023, Taoiseach Leo Varadkar visited the area.